 The Prefect system operates in all areas of King’s.
 The Prefect Team undertakes duties in a range of areas including assemblies, open morning, parents’ evenings and assisting staff in the dining hall.
 Positions of responsibility are also assigned regarding the leading of extra-curricular, musical and sporting activities.
 In addition, every member of the Upper Sixth is assigned a Removes student to act as an “Aunt” or “Uncle” throughout their first year in the school as well as writing them a letter of welcome during the summer.
 In this way, we hope to allow all students to develop their skills as leaders and role models across the school, and specifically within the Sixth Form, whilst developing a greater sense of community.

-Our current Head of School is Joseph Langley and our Deputy Heads of School are Barney Rule and Emily Snow.
+Our current Head of School is Olivia Wade-Jones and our Deputy Heads of School are Abigail Fisher and Aditya Iyer.

 Beyond the academic curriculum, Clubs and Activities in The Sixth Form at King’s abound.